How To Measure and Maximize Creative Thoughts

 Name: Justin Wehr

-Purpose: My objective is to measure creative thoughts so I can figure out how to
+Purpose: My objective is to measure creative thoughts so I can figure out how to maximize them.

 However, I do not track time spent reading or which lines written in